-This book investigates the ways in which the humanitarian system is secular and responds to religious beliefs and practices when responding to disasters.
-The book teases out the reasons why humanitarians are reluctant to engage with what is seen as 'messy' cultural dynamics within the communities they work with, and how this can lead to strained or broken relationships with disaster-affected populations and irrelevant and inappropriate disaster assistance that imposes distant and relatively meaningless values.
+This book investigates the ways in which the humanitarian system is secular and understands religious beliefs and practices when responding to disasters.
+The book teases out the reasons why humanitarians are reluctant to engage with what are seen as "messy" cultural dynamics within the communities they work with, and how this can lead to strained or broken relationships with disaster-affected populations and irrelevant and inappropriate disaster assistance that imposes distant and relatively meaningless values.

 1. Introduction: why secular-religious dynamics matter in the humanitarian system

 3. How people affected by disaster understand religious dynamics in the humanitarian system

 4. How Humanitarians Experience Secular Dynamics in the humanitarian system

 5. Evolving secular-religious dynamics in the humanitarian system

 "Grounded in rigorous analysis of the Typhoon Haiyan response and trends in current literature from the sociology of religion, disaster studies, and humanitarianism, Secular and Religious Dynamics in Humanitarian Response powerfully articulates the need for greater religious literacy to inform humanitarianism that is respectful of locality, diversity, and shared humanity." – Professor Alastair Ager, Director of the Institute of Global Health and Development, Queen Margaret University, and Deputy Chief Scientific Adviser, UK Department of International Development